beiju/mmoldb/readme.md

 2. [Increase Docker Desktop's memory and/or swap limit][docker-desktop-limits].
    Allowing up to 16GB of swap should be sufficient to avoid OOM errors, but will be slower than if you allowed Docker to use more memory.
-3. Reduce the amount of parallelism in MMOLDB's ingest process.
+3. ~~Reduce the amount of parallelism in MMOLDB's ingest process.
 Uncomment the `ingest_parallelism` setting in `Rocket.toml` and set it to a lower value than its default, which is the number of CPU cores that Docker is configured to use.
-Lower values for `ingest_parallelism` will result in slower ingests.
+Lower values for `ingest_parallelism` will result in slower ingests.~~ Currently unavailable.

 Debug
 -----